bobafetthotmail/folder2ram/README.md

 ### DONE (newest first):

+-- option fields of config file will specify mount options (if left empty, default mount option will be "defaults").

 -- all files and the script itself now are not created world-writable nor world-executable anymore

 -- the repo has been rearranged in preparation for an openSUSE package